projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-net.rst

 Let's explore these components further.

 Service VM/User VM Network Stack:
-   This is the standard Linux TCP/IP stack, currently the most feature-rich TCP/IP implementation.
+   This is the standard Linux TCP/IP stack and the most feature-rich TCP/IP implementation.

 virtio-net Frontend Driver: